lamastex/lamastex.github.io/_pages/research.md

 ## Scalable Density Estimators Project

-This is project suitable for a student in mathematics with skills in functional programming in a distributed computing architecture (or one who can self-learn such skills).
+This project is suitable for a student of mathematics with skills in functional programming over a distributed computing architecture (or one who can self-learn such skills).
 To appreciate the starting point of this advanced project read [this paper](https://arxiv.org/abs/2012.14847) and try out [this Scala Spark library](https://gitlab.com/tilowiklund/distributed-histogram-trees) with a view towards implementing the algorithms in [this paper](http://interval.louisiana.edu/reliable-computing-journal/volume-16/reliable-computing-16-pp-252-282.pdf) using the Scala Spark library.